 It’s not a milestone that you reach in your life after taking a certain amount of care of yourself.

 And most crucially, it’s not an obligation, something we must force ourselves to do so that others can feel some sliver of joy.

-Generosity is a skill that we can all practice, and eventually master.
-It’s a skill that brings deep, fulfilling joy to the participant as well as all those around them.
-It’s a valuable skill for celebrating everyday life.
+Generosity is a skill that we can all practice and eventually master.
+It’s a skill that brings deep, fulfilling joy to the participant and those around them.
 And it’s contagious.

 What have you been doing lately to get in touch with your generous spirit?
-How are you going to continue to hone your skill of giving with your whole self in ways that make you feel great?
+How will you continue to hone your skill of giving with your whole self in ways that make you feel great?